Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Scottsdale, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Scottsdale, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Scottsdale has a high concentration of luxury and high-performance vehicles, which significantly raises the average cost of claims and pushes insurance premiums above the Phoenix metro average.
+In Scottsdale, this is especially important — Scottsdale has a high concentration of luxury and high-performance vehicles — average claim costs here exceed any other Phoenix-area submarket and push premiums significantly higher.

 What Full Coverage Doesn't Cover